miltondimos/assignment2-release/README.md

 ### Q: Suggested Task 1 Starting point
 Study the ros2 tutorial section of assignment 2 spec.
-Start task 1 by subscribing to `z0000000/joy` topic, how the callback that handles the joystick message work by printing some debug text in the callback function.
+Start task 1 by subscribing to `z0000000/joy` topic, check that the callback that handles the joystick message works by printing some debug text in the callback function.

 ### Q: List of recommanded plugin for vscode: